arrow-kt/arrow-website/content/learn/typed-errors.md

 Working with typed errors offers a couple of advantages over using exceptions:

-- Type Safety: Typed errors allow the compiler to catch type mismatches early, making it easier to catch bugs before they make it to production.
-With exceptions, type information is lost, making it more difficult to catch errors at compile-time.
+- **Type Safety:** Typed errors allow the compiler to find type mismatches early, making it easier to catch bugs before they make it to production.
+However, with exceptions, the type information is lost, making it more difficult to detect errors at compile-time.

-- Predictability: When using typed errors, the possible error conditions are explicitly listed in the type signature of a function.
+- **Predictability:** When using typed errors, the possible error conditions are explicitly listed in the type signature of a function.
 This makes it easier to understand the possible error conditions and to write tests to cover all error scenarios.

-- Composability: Typed errors can be easily combined and propagated through a series of function calls, making it easier to write modular, composable code.
+- **Composability:** Typed errors can be easily combined and propagated through a series of function calls, making it easier to write modular, composable code.
 With exceptions, it can be difficult to ensure that errors are properly propagated through a complex codebase.

-- Performance: Exception handling can have a significant impact on performance, especially in languages that don't have a dedicated stack for exceptions.
+- **Performance:** Exception handling can have a significant impact on performance, especially in languages that don't have a dedicated stack for exceptions.
 Typed errors can be handled more efficiently, as the compiler has more information about the possible error conditions.

 In summary, typed errors provide a more structured, predictable, and efficient way of handling errors, and can make it easier to write high-quality, maintainable code.